royalapplications/docs/src/r2023/royalserver/general/logging.md

 The following Log Levels are supported:

 - No Logging (logging is disabled)
-- Debug (this setting is intended for trouble shooting only since it generates a significant amount of data)
+- Debug (this setting is **intended for trouble shooting** only since **it generates a significant amount of data**)
 - Information (a lot of information is logged, including the meta data of all requests and responses Royal Server is executing.
-If you need to see the full data of the request or response, check Request/Response Logging)
+If you need to see the full data of the requests or responses, check Request/Response Logging)
 - Warning
 - Error
 - Fatal